keithalewis/math/um1.md

 If there is a trading strategy $(\tau_j, \Gamma_j)$ with $A_{\bar{\tau}_j} = \bar{A}_j$ for all $j$ and $A_t = 0$ otherwise (aka self-financing) then
 a "perfect hedge" exists[^1].
-The value of the derivative is the cost of setting up the initial hedge.

 Note $V_t D_t= (\sum_{\tau_j > t} \bar{A}_j D_{\bar{\tau_j}})|\AA_t$
 can be computed from the deriviative contract specification and the deflators $D_t$.